ruanbekker/containers-fan/content/posts/setup-drone-server-and-drone-runner-for-gitea-on-docker.md

 In this post we will setup Drone Server and Drone Runner for Gitea to run your Continuous Integration Pipelines, then we will setup a example pipeline, discover the drone-cli and how to extend our setup with more runners.

+The source code of this post is available in my [github repository](https://github.com/ruanbekker/drone-gitea-traefik-docker-blogpost)

 ## What is Drone?

 **[Drone](https://www.drone.io/)** is a self-service continuous delivery platform which is built on container technology and can be used for CI/CD Pipelines, and has one extensive list of [plugins](http://plugins.drone.io/) enabling you to run almost any workflow you can think of.